yugkhanna/ChromaVision/README.md

-# ChromaVision
+# ChromaVision ( Equithon 2018 Project )
-A chrome extension for the colour blind paired with a web appa
+A chrome extension for the colour blind paired with a web app